 Even with legal limits regarding the growth of cannabis in homes, this area could see considerable growth with changing state and federal regulations.

 While deregulation of cannabis happened overnight with legislation in New York State, the impact of the industry will ripple on for years to come.
 New York will see job market growth in retail, agronomy, manufacturing, and cultivation.

 Finger Lakes Community College was ahead of the curve by developing a Cannabis Biology and Cultivation Track within its Horticulture program.
 This groundbreaking program will prepare individuals for careers in growing hemp.

 Researchers at Cornell AgriTech in Geneva, NY, involved in the Cornell Hemp Program, work on end-to-end solutions from plant science and breeding to product and market development.

-Business plans for companies who extract hemp compounds, manufacture industrial hemp building material, or retail marijuana look very different.
-Each of these industries has different target markets, and in many cases – Adult Use consumables in particular – the audience is hungry for products.
+Business plans for companies that extract cannabis compounds, manufacture industrial hemp building material, or retail marijuana look very different.
+Each of these industries has different target markets, and in many cases – adult-use consumables in particular – the audience is hungry for products.

 Cannabis is an emerging industry unlike any other we’ve seen in generations.
 People cut down their cider trees and hops during Prohibition, which was only law for thirteen years.
 Cannabis was criminalized over 80 years ago in the United States.
 Troves of scientific and cultural information were destroyed that will need to be replaced.